birkoss/ukulele/readme.md

 - Favorites list (Allow the addition of multiple chords from different types) for a quick bookmark
   - Tabs: Chords, Favorites (maybe settings)

-- Find a better way to show the muted string such as Dbm (the A string)